Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 There are 3 types of handlers:

 1. A local handler, which only catches exceptions for a specific command

+   Attached using the :meth:`.app_commands.Command.error` decorator

 2. A group handler, which catches exceptions only for a certain group's subcommands

+   Added by using the :meth:`.app_commands.Group.error` decorator or overriding :meth:`.app_commands.Group.on_error`

 3. A global handler, which catches all exceptions in all commands

+   Added by using the :meth:`.CommandTree.error` decorator or overriding :meth:`.CommandTree.on_error`

 If an exception is raised, the library calls **all 3** of these handlers in that order.

 If a subcommand has multiple parents, the subcommand's parent handler is called first, followed by its parent handler.

+Some examples:

-To attach a local handler to a command, use the :meth:`~.app_commands.Command.error` decorator:
+Attaching a local handler to a command to catch a check exception:

 .. code-block:: python